 Take the male guards for instance.
 Smuggling drugs into the prison and still managing to become a head guard in the end while Tamika, the black female head guard, getting fired for the same drugs.
 Also loved how they addressed the unequal pay between the male, white female, and black female workers.

 I get that Piper is supposed to be the main character but I never really cared for her.
 How could you when there are all of those other ladies with stories much more interesting?

 Her life outside the prison was a nice touch though.
 I get how easy it must have been to fall for the new girls as she represents everything she could have.
 But she’s not Alex and who likes to play it safe anyway?
 Piper’s development from calling Alex just a phase to comparing her to her newly growing limb was one of the most romantic admissions I’ve heard so far.

 Piper and Alex are endgames and there are no surprises there, therefore their story this season was not interesting for me.
 Yeah, they had some issues but it was a clear as the day they would work it out.

 Daya?
 Alive or dead?
 That’s the question we’re gonna ask forever now.

 Truth is I’m gonna miss this woke show and my prison girls so much.
-They shaped my views so much over the years and honestly, I can’t imagine next summer without it.
+They shaped my views so much over the years and honestly, I can’t imagine next summer without them.

-Orange is the new black taught us all so much important life lessons.
+Orange is the new black taught us all so many important life lessons.

 The band is just broken up.